-- What is working for me?

-- Is my branding consistent?

-- Can I systematize this?

-- Can I delegate this?

-- Are there disconnects or inconsistencies?
+- Which branding tactics have the biggest impact on my business? - Is my branding consistent? - Can I systematize this? - Can I delegate this? - Where are there disconnects or inconsistencies? - What is working well for my firm?
+What do I like about this?